-The town's leadership and staff are committed to continuing an open budgetary process and dialogue with the community to carefully plan for and consider how money is spent in Casco.
+The town's leadership and staff are committed to continuing an open budgetary process and dialogue with the community to carefully plan for and consider how money is spent in Casco. programmatic activities that may require staffing support to accomplish.
+While staffing is not a capital investment, it is something the town will consider as part of its annual budgeting process.
+Needs identified in the Public Facilities and Services chapter and Big Ideas section include:

-- Expanding public works staff and taking over private contracts for public works services. - Expanding administrative staff in the Town Office in the busier summer months. - · Expanding emergency response staff.
+- Expanding public works staff and taking over private contracts for public works services. - Expanding administrative staff in the Town Office in the busier summer months. - Expanding emergency response staff.